davidedc/A-thousand-notes/readme.md

 ### Background

 In Q4 2020 Evernote released version 10 of their client.
-To my dismay, this version wasn't sufficiently performant with as many notes as I had (Evernote probably decided to target a faster-growing segment).
+To my dismay, this version wasn't sufficiently performant with as many notes as I had (Evernote probably decided to target a faster-growing segment of users with fewer notes).
 Also the client came with limitations on how many notes one could export at one time.

 Luckily, Evernote still supported a legacy client, from which I could bulk-export all 28k notes.
 Using Bear on OSX, I could then import the Evernote export, and export all the notes in markdown.